|

 but does function to produce services for the donor countries — mainly trading

+in domestic poverty for individual perks.
 The formal claims used by NGO directors to justify their

 position — that they fight poverty, inequality, etc. are self-serving and